 - Filament wound carbon fiber body tubes & coupler and fiberglass nosecone

-- Carbon fiber fins
+- Carbon fiber fins with wooden cores

 - 9G loading capability